USS Becuna: Decommissioning and disposal

-Becuna was decommissioned on November 7, 1969 and laid up in the Atlantic Reserve Fleet at Philadelphia, Pennsylvania.
-Her hullclassification symbol reverted to SS-319 in 1971.
+Becuna was decommissioned on 7 November 1969 and laid up in the Atlantic Reserve Fleet at Philadelphia, Pennsylvania.
+Her hull classification symbol reverted to SS-319 in 1971.

-Becuna remained in reserve at Philadelphia until August 15, 1973, when her name was stricken from the Naval Vessel Register.
-In 1974, a prospective transfer of Becunato Venezuela fell through.
-On June 21, 1976, she was donated to the Cruiser Olympia Association for use as a memorial.
+Becuna remained in reserve at Philadelphia until 15 August 1973, when her name was stricken from the Naval Vessel Register.
+In 1974, a prospective transfer of Becuna to Venezuela fell through.
+On 21 June 1976, she was donated to the Cruiser Olympia Association for use as a memorial.